liammcluckie/Cook-House/TESTING.md

 - *"As a frequent visitor, I want to be able to create my own supper club evenings easily whilst adding all the necessary details specific to my event."*

-    - A thorough and well planned event form has been created that allows users to add all relevent information for this type of event.
+    - A thorough and well planned event form has been created that allows users to add all relevant information for this type of event.
 It also gives the user an option to add any additional information they would like to through an "Extras" text area.

     ![Screenshot of create event form](testing/user-testing/create-event.png)